Mark Chamberlain (photographer): Career highlights

-Mark Chamberlain moved to Laguna Beach in the fall, of 1970.
-On December 25 through the 27th of that year, he attended the town's Christmas Happening (concert and love-in) in the Sycamore Hills area, which drew about 25,000 flower children.
+Mark Chamberlain moved to Laguna Beach in the fall of 1970.
+On December 25 through the 27th, 1970 he attended the town's "Christmas Happening" (concert and love-in) in the Sycamore Hills area.
+The event drew about 25,000 flower children in attendance.
 His photographs of the event and its aftermath have been displayed and published in several venues and publications.
 In 2012, Laguna Beach Magazine published an article using some of these images, and produced a video with Chamberlain discussing the event and showing several more images.

-Mark Chamberlain's first major body of work, Dubuque Passages, begun in 1972, was intimate black and white photographic artwork of his hometown.
+Mark Chamberlain's first major body of work, Dubuque Passages, begun in 1972 and was intimate black and white photographic artwork of his hometown.
 In the mid-1970s, he added color to his film palette and began Future Fossils, a social commentary work on the Southern California urban landscape.
 He soon began his Dream Sequences series; lyrical figurative photos in vibrant color with erotic overtones.
 In 1979, he began Looking for 2000; an ongoing companion color series to Future Fossils photographic images, reflecting our evolution into the twenty-first century.
 He created thousands of images into the twenty-first century, including photographs for the "Laguna Canyon Project," The Tell, and "The Legacy Project."

 A solo retrospective of Chamberlain's 40-year artistic career, “Reflections of an Armchair Arteologist," was held in early 2010 at Soka University, Aliso Viejo, California.
 The exhibition included more than 150 artworks including Dubuque Passages, Future Fossils, Looking for 2000, other photographic series, collage and assemblage pieces.

 His photographic artwork is included in the collections of the Laguna Art Museum, the Orange County Museum of Art, the University of Dubuque, the Dubuque Museum of Art (In Spring 2021, the museum exhibited “2100 and Counting: Looking at the Collection in the 21st Century,” including six of Chamberlain's Dubuque Passages photos.), the Polaroid Collection, the Cincinnati Art Museum, and in many other public and private venues.
 His and Burchfield's chromogenic color print, Primary Light Documentation (1983), was displayed at the Orange County Museum of Art in the exhibition, “California Landscape into Abstraction.”
 Chamberlain was a longtime supporter of and exhibitor at the Laguna Art Museum Annual Auction.
 He also worked actively to oppose this museum's proposed 1996 merger with the former Newport Harbor Art Museum, now the Orange County Museum of Art.
 He was a frequent contributor to local publications, including images for Laguna Beach Magazine.

 He was an Adjunct Faculty at Saddleback College (1979–90), Orange Coast College (1980–90), and Cypress College (1991–2010).
 He conducted workshops and lectures at the University of California, Irvine, University of California, Riverside, California State University, Fullerton, California State University, Long Beach, and the University of Dubuque.
 He was a panelist and presenter at Society for Photographic Education conferences (1981, 1989, 2007).